Long Wharf Theatre

 Director of Marketing and Communications

-Long Wharf Theatre is embarking on an unprecedented journey, where art and activism will live side by side.
-It is committed to building a boundary-breaking theatre with, for, and by the New Haven community, working in partnership to reimagine the experiment that is the American theatre.
+Long Wharf Theatre has embarked on an unprecedented journey to usher in a new chapter for the Tony award-winning company.
+It iscommitted to building a boundary-breaking theatre with, for, and by the New Haven community, working to reimagine the experiment that is the new American theatre.

 Long Wharf Theatre began in 1965 in the most intriguing of spaces―a vacant warehouse and food shipping terminal facing the New Haven Harbor―with the opening of Arthur Miller’s bold political play The Crucible, which ran for two weeks.
 Since then, Long Wharf Theatre has been a unique home for theatre artists from across the country and around the world, hosting some of the biggest names and talents in the field at various stages of their careers.
 As a result, Long Wharf Theatre has transferred more than 30 productions to Broadway or Off-Broadway, including classics like Wit (Pulitzer Prize); The Shadow Box (Pulitzer Prize and Tony Award/Best Play); American Buffalo, Quartermaine’s Terms (Obie Award/Best Play); The Gin Game (Pulitzer Prize); and The Changing Room.
 Recent shows such as Satchmo at the Waldorf; My Name is Asher Lev; Napoli, Brooklyn; and Meteor Shower were staged and developed at Long Wharf Theatre before playing in New York.

-New Haven is the cultural capital of Connecticut—the place where artists, foodies, intellectuals, and creatives meet, gather, and live.
+New Haven is the cultural capital of Connecticut—a vibrant and welcoming community that celebrates arts and culture as catalysts for civic engagement and spiritual uplift.
 Founded in 1638 and one of the first planned cities in America, New Haven is home to Yale University, whose presence offers access to top notch medical care at Yale New Haven Hospital, renowned art museums, music, theatre, and lectures featuring internationally known speakers.
 Greater New Haven hosts a rich diversity of higher education institutions, including Quinnipiac University, Wesleyan University, University of New Haven, Southern Connecticut State University, Albertus Magnus College, and Gateway Community College.

 Sources: bls.gov; usnews.com; gnhcc.com; fivethirtyeight.com